-The Levin College of Law has seven ABA-approved exchanges with:
+The Levin College of Law has an ABA-approved exchange with Leiden University, The Netherlands.

 For students wishing to study in locations that have not yet established formal study abroad programs, the Office of Student Affairs assists in setting up individual semester-long programs under relevant ABA guidelines.

 UF Law students can pursue many advanced degrees in fields outside the law school and complete a J.D. and an additional graduate degree in less time than one would spend acquiring both degrees separately.

 To qualify for a combination degree program, a student must apply for admission to both the law school and to the desired degree program.